kirill-konshin/next-electron-rsc/lib/README.md

 $ npm install next-electron-rsc next electron electron-builder
 ```

-Add following to your `main.js` in Electron:
+Add following to your `main.js` in Electron before you create a window:

 ```js
 import { app, protocol } from 'electron';